tprrt/oe-build-easy/README.rst

 A script to made easily an embedded Linux system with OpenEmbedded/Poky from scratch with a combo-layer configurations.

- - download combo-layer script
+ - Download combo-layer script
- - initialize repositories definied in the combo-layer configuration
+ - Initialize repositories are defined in the combo-layer configuration
- - source the build environment
+ - Source the build environment
- - edit local.conf to update the build configuration (distro...)
+ - Edit local.conf to update the build configuration (distro...)
- - edit bblayers.conf to add additional layers
+ - Edit bblayers.conf to add additional layers
- - run bitbake to build the target image
+ - Run bitbake to build the target image

-Usage examples
+Examples
 --------------

-To build a distroless image for qemux86 target:
+To build a distroless minimal image for qemux86 target:

 ::